Cmxu/hackmit2017-puzzles/puzzle5/readme.md

 ### Section A - Cleaning

-The first thing you might notice is that all the CAPTCHAS have the same background image which consists of 4 colored strips and also, annoyingly, a few white lines.
+The first thing you might notice is that all the CAPTCHAs have the same background image which consists of 4 colored strips and also, annoyingly, a few white lines.
 So, we want to remove all of this from each captcha.
 What's annoying about the white lines is that removing them cuts into the characters in strange ways, but if you don't remove them they remain hard to read.

 The first thing I did was convert the color images to grayscale.
 After making the images grayscale it is a lot easier to deal with them and the color does not affect the results in any way.
 Next, we want to calculate the background mask.
 We can do this in a few ways, but I choose to calculate the mode color of each pixel which turned out to work pretty well.
 The mode pixel will be the one that appears most commonly in all the images, in otherwords, the background.